On-the-Job Injury Lawyers

 Helping those who have received an on-the-job injury and are seeking workers’ compensation.

-If you are injured on the job, while completing your assigned duties or possibly even in a car accident while working, you may have a workers’ compensation claim.
+If you are injured on the job, while completing your assigned duties or possibly even in a Louisiana car accident while working, you may have a workers’ compensation claim.
 Workers’ Compensation claims are complex and can be very stressful, especially when you are hurt and trying to recover from a workplace injury.
-The last thing you need is added stress and worry over your claim but this is where an experienced workers’ compensation lawyer can help you.
+The last thing you need is added stress and worry over your claim but this is where an experienced Shreveport workers’ compensation lawyer can help you.

 Gordon & Gordon can advise you on whether you have a workers’ compensation case or not.
 If you do, they will be able to give you all of the advice you need, let you know what benefits you are entitled to and take the stress out of the process by handling and filing your workers’ comp case for you.

 1. Overexertion Injuries – This includes injuries related to pulling, lifting, pushing, holding, carrying, and throwing activities at work.
-Overexertion not only consistently been the number one workplace injury according but is also the most expensive.
+Overexertion not only has consistently been the number one workplace injury according but is also the most expensive.

 3. Falling from Heights – This type of fall happens from an elevated area such as roofs, ladders, and stairways.
 They can be caused by slip and fall accidents or due to faulty equipment.
 These types of accidents can be reduced by the use of proper personal protection gear, training and employee diligence.